junsiknss/arps/README.md

 # Description

-ArpSpoof is a ARP cache poisoning program for the MITM attack based on ARP poisoning, more information about this attack [2].
+ArpSpoof is a ARP cache poisoning program for the MITM attack based on ARP poisoning, more information about this [attack](https://www.information-security.fr/attaque-man-in-the-middle-via-arp-spoofing/).

 # Options